-Upon receiving an ISO real time market award on an intertie, the Scheduling Coordinator must submit an E-Tag to schedule the delivery of the energy or capacity award.
+Upon receiving an CAISO real time market award on an intertie, the Scheduling Coordinator must submit an E-Tag to schedule the delivery of the energy or capacity award.

-In addition to complying with all generally applicable E-Tagging requirements, Scheduling Coordinators must submit their E-tags consistent with the requirements specified in Section 30.6.2 of the ISO tariff.
+In addition to complying with all generally applicable E-Tagging requirements, Scheduling Coordinators must submit their E-tags consistent with the requirements specified in Section 30.6.2 of the CAISO tariff.
 If a Scheduling Coordinator receives an intra-hour Schedule change, then the Scheduling Coordinator must, by twenty minutes before the start of the FMM interval to which the Schedule change applies, ensure that an updated energy profile reflects the change.
 System shall send an explicit zero to market system for both hourly, 15-minutes and dynamic interties if the E-tag transmission profile is not present by T-40.
+The CAISO will not auto approve E-Tags submitted after T-20 (i.e. less than 20 minutes before the start of the operating hour) but may manually approve such E-tags on a case-by-case basis.